mangoomeh/learn-react/README.md

 - No need for Switch
 - No need for exact keyword
 - Wrap all route in `<Routes>`
-- NavNavLink instead of NavLink
+- NavLink instead of Link
 - Navigate instead of redirect